1970 Pacific typhoon season: Typhoon Georgia (Pitang)

 Georgia originated from a tropical wave on September 7, and became tropical storm Georgia on the 8th.
 Moving over warmer waters, Georgia reached typhoon status late on the 8th and super typhoon status on the 10th, developing a distinct eye.
 Georgia continued to strengthen further and peaked as a 160 mph category 5 super typhoon, just as the typhoon made landfall at Luzon.
 Georgia did not drop a lot of rain during its passage through the Philippines, but its strong winds caused 95 casualties (with 80 missing) and damage at $1.4 million (1970 USD).
 Georgia greatly weakened over the Philippines, and emerged into the South China Sea on the 12th, as a category 1 typhoon.
 A trough turned Georgia to the north on the 13th, and Georgia made its final landfall in China, degenerating into a remnant low on the 14th, and completely dissipating on the 16th.

 Typhoon Hope

 The strongest storm of the season, Hope was a very strong category 5 super typhoon with pressure reaching 895 mbar.
 Hope did not affect land and stayed well out to sea.
 It formed in September 19 and dissipated on September 30.

 Tropical Depression Ruping

+Tropical Depression Ruping was a weak but long-lasting tropical cyclone in the Western Pacific.
+The depression made landfall in the northern Philippines.
+Due to its weak intensity and largely offshore path, it did not cause significant damage on land but did create rough seas and gusty winds near its track.